N-Back Training: The Ultimate Guide 2025

 Compare with the previous element

-Compare with the second-to-last element
+Compare with the second last element

-Compare with the third-to-last element
+Compare with the third last element

-Working memory
+Working Memory

 Improved capacity for simultaneous information processing

-Fluid intelligence
+Fluid Intelligence

-Better problem-solving ability in new situations.
+Better problem-solving ability in new situations

 Attention

-Strengthened focus and concentration abilities.
+Enhanced focus and concentration ability

-Prefrontal cortex
+Prefrontal Cortex

 Activation of the brain region for executive functions